athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 Thus, the `Clojure CLI` tool makes it easier to run Clojure programs.
 It saves you having to type out a gnarly `Java` command and make it work on different environments (windows, linux, mac etc).
-However, it orchestrates the building of the classpath by calling out to `tools.deps.alpha`.
+However, it orchestrates the building of the classpath by calling out to `tools.deps`.

-### tools.deps.alpha
+### tools.deps

-`tools.deps.alpha` is a Clojure libary responsible for managing your dependencies.
+`tools.deps` is a Clojure libary responsible for managing your dependencies.
 It does the following things:

 - reads in dependencies from a `deps.edn` file